wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>61.
 Tome of Illusion</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Looks serious with its engraved leather cove.
 Is actually a collection of loose sheets.*
 - Create a shower of illusory sparks or a puff of illusory smoke from your hands.
 - Each time you study this book, roll a [random spell](/list/spells).
-You dont know it, but you can make an illusion of it and its consequences that lasts as many rounds as the number of time you studied this book.
+You don’t know it, but you can make an illusion of it and its consequences that lasts as many rounds as the number of time you studied this book.
 - Roll 1D4, you gain the following spell: 1.
 [Colour Spray](/2020/11/13/colour-spray/), 2.
 [Disguise](/2020/11/13/disguise/), 3.
 [Illusion](/2020/11/13/illusion/), 4.
 [Mirror Image](/2020/11/13/mirror-image/)
 ###### *From Coins and Scrolls's [Illusionist](https://coinsandscrolls.blogspot.com/2017/03/osr-illusionist-wizards.html)!*
 </details>